Liedson013/Virtual-Clock/README.md

 # Virtual-Clock

-A virtual clock made by HTML, CSS and Js
+A virtual clock made by me with some other guy on youtube, with HTML, CSS and Js, feel free to change it.